 In addition to dividing property, most couples also have debts to divide.
 Sometimes the debts will exceed the assets.
-The court, or the parties by agreement, will divide whatever property the couple has and then allocate the responsibility of each party to pay off particular debts.
+The court, or the parties by agreement, will divide whatever property the couple has and then allocate teach party’s responsibility to pay off particular debts.
 (The wife pays off MasterCard; husband pays off Visa, and so on.)

-Given the potential for continued joint debts, even after a divorce, it is important to limit one’s liability for the other spouse’s debts.
+Given the potential for continued joint debts, it is important to limit one’s liability for the other spouse’s debts even after a divorce.
 Thus, it is best to close joint credit card accounts or other joint accounts as soon as a divorce is pending (unless the party has a great deal of faith in one’s soon-to-be ex-spouse).
-If it is not possible to close an account because there is an outstanding debt that cannot be paid off immediately, it is prudent for a spouse to notify the creditor that he or she will not be responsible for any additional debts beyond current outstanding balances.
+If it is not possible to close an account because there is an outstanding debt that cannot be paid off immediately, it is prudent for a spouse to notify the creditor that they will not be responsible for any additional debts beyond current outstanding balances.

 For example, if there is an outstanding home equity loan of $10,000 but an available line of credit of $40,000, it probably is best to notify the creditor (orally and in writing) that the line of credit should not be extended beyond $10,000.
 Similarly, if one spouse co-signed on a business loan for the benefit of the other spouse’s business, it would be prudent for the spouse who does not own the business to notify the creditor that he or she will not be responsible for any business debts beyond those already incurred.